AckerlyXu/heima/articles/sql-server-stretch-database/sql-server-stretch-database-disable.md

     -   **Disable | Bring data back from Azure**.
 Copy the remote data for the table from Azure back to SQL Server, then disable Stretch Database for the table.
 This command can't be canceled.

+        >   [!NOTE]
-        >   [AZURE.NOTE] Copying the remote data for the table from Azure back to SQL Server incurs data transfer costs.
-For more info, see [Data Transfers Pricing Details](/pricing/details/data-transfers/).
+        > Copying the remote data for the table from Azure back to SQL Server incurs data transfer costs.
+For more info, see [Data Transfers Pricing Details](https://www.azure.cn/pricing/details/data-transfers/).

         After all the remote data has been copied from Azure back to SQL Server, Stretch is disabled for the table.

     -   **Disable | Leave data in Azure**.
 Disable Stretch Database for the table.
 Abandon the remote data for the table in Azure.

+    >   [!NOTE]
-    >   [AZURE.NOTE] Disabling Stretch Database for a table does not delete the remote data or the remote table.
+    > Disabling Stretch Database for a table does not delete the remote data or the remote table.
 If you want to delete the remote table, you have to drop it by using the Azure management portal.
 The remote table continues to incur Azure storage costs until you delete it.
-For more info, see [SQL Server Stretch Database Pricing](/pricing/details/sql-server-stretch-database/).
+For more info, see [SQL Server Stretch Database Pricing](https://www.azure.cn/pricing/details/sql-server-stretch-database/).

 ### Use Transact\-SQL to disable Stretch Database for a table